isomerpages/nyp-sirs/_digital-programmes/5-masterclasses-and-workshops.md

   </ul>

 <h4>Workshops</h4>
-<p>Engage in hands-on activity and hone your skillsets with our range of Workshops:</p>
+<p>Engage in hands-on activity to hone your skillsets with our range of Workshops:</p>
   <ul>
   <li><a href="/digital-programmes/masterclasses-and-workshops/differentiate-and-drive-growth-with-experience-innovation">Differentiate and Drive Growth with Experience Innovation</a></li>
   <li><a href="/digital-programmes/masterclasses-and-workshops/improve-customer-engagement-with-digital-mindset">Improve Customer Engagement with Digital Mindset</a></li>